amuhebwa/messenger-bot-tutorial/README.md

 ## 💡 What Else?

-### Here are some references for Carousel Ads and other Ads:
+### Here are some references for Carousel Ads and Ad Guidelines from Facebook:

     https://designschool.canva.com/blog/snatch-competitive-advantage-facebook-instagram-carousel-ads/?utm_campaign=Retention%3A%20CanvaDrip%3A%20Instagram3